-Having a well-stocked sinking fund in place protects body corporate legally and also ensures the happiness and wellbeing of residents and workers who spend time inside the building.
+Having a well-stocked sinking fund in place protects the body corporate legally and also ensures the happiness and well-being of residents and workers who spend time inside the building.

 Not sure how your building rates?
 At Quality Building Management, we specialise in professional building inspections.
 We are also available to conduct reporting and complete training services for the strata title, body corporate and commercial real estate markets and to provide Australian sinking fund estimates.